 Total GRDI funding: $250,400

-The workflow will be compatible with commonly used sequencing platforms (Illumina and Nanopore) and suitable for stakeholder training provided for implementation and multicentre validation.
-In addition, to support high volumes of samples, methods for automatic extraction of genomic material from Lp will be developed and validated.
+What?
+The proposal intends to develop and implement a workflow for high-resolution subtyping and disease cluster determination (outbreaks) of Lp using computational analysis of whole genome sequence data that can be performed in-house by public health laboratories across Canada.
+The developed workflow will be amenable to commonly used sequencing platforms (Illumina and Nanopore), stakeholder training provided for implementation and multicentre validated.
+Additionally, to support high volumes of samples, methods for automatic extraction of genomic material from Lp will be developed and validated.

+So What?
 The direct outputs of this project will be a validated workflow for rapidly subtyping and clustering Lp as well as methodology for high-throughput processing of Lp isolates for emergency preparedness.
+The outcomes of the project will equip Canada to rapidly detect and inform potential LD outbreaks, and to provide greater support to LD outbreak investigations.

 Contact us